CrowdStrike/foundry-sample-scalable-rtr/README.md

 ## Description

-The Scalable RTR sample Foundry app provides a way to orchestrate the verification of files and registry keys across Windows-based systems, either by targeting specifying specific hosts or by targeting the host groups.
+The Scalable RTR sample Foundry app provides a way to orchestrate the verification of files and registry keys across Windows-based systems, either by targeting specific hosts or by targeting the host groups.

 This app illustrates the following functionality amongst other components:
-* use of LogScale saved searches
+* use of saved searches
 * use of RTR script orchestration via workflows, including scheduling and recurrence
 * use of UI components and extensions
 * use of functions